Worst-case Nonlinear Regression with Error Bounds: Abstract

 \section{Abstract}

-This paper proposes an active-learning approach to worst-case nonlinear regression with deterministic error guarantees.
-Given a known nonlinear function defined over a compact set, we compute a surrogate model, such as a feedforward neural network, by minimizing the maximum absolute approximation error.
-To address the nonsmooth nature of the resulting minimax problem, we introduce a smooth approximation of the $L_\infty$-type loss that enables efficient gradient-based training.
-We iteratively enrich the training set by actively learning points of largest approximation error through global optimization.
-The resulting models admit certified worst-case error bounds, either constant or input-dependent, over the entire input domain.
-The approach is demonstrated through approximations of nonlinear functions and nonconvex sets, as well as through the derivation of uncertain models of more complex nonlinear dynamics within a given model class, and the approximation of explicit model predictive control laws.
+We propose an active-learning method for nonlinear minimax regression.
+Given a nonlinear function that can be arbitrarily evaluated over a compact set, we fit a surrogate model, such as a feedforward neural network, by minimizing the maximum absolute approximation error.
+To handle the nonsmoothness of this worst-case loss, we introduce a smooth $L_\infty$ approximation that enables efficient gradient-based training.
+The training set is iteratively enriched by querying points of largest error via global optimization.
+We also derive constant and input-dependent worst-case error bounds over the entire input domain.
+The approach is validated on approximations of nonlinear functions and nonconvex sets, uncertain models of nonlinear dynamics, and explicit model predictive control laws.
+A Python library is available at \url{https://github.com/bemporad/maxfit}.